-In some instances when municipal providers are providing water to a rural or unincorporated community, existing population data specific to the community might be difficult to acquire or may simply not exist.
+In some instances when a municipal provider is serving water to a rural or unincorporated community, existing population data specific to the community might be difficult to acquire or may simply not exist.
 In other instances the applicant may lack sufficient experience and/or expertise to forecast populations without assistance.
-In these select cases, the applicant may rely on a population forecasting tool that has been developed by the Department in Microsoft Excel to assist in population forecasting.
-The tool summarizes dynamic ranges of U.S. Census Bureau population data by county and supports the regression of exponential and linear growth type models to the county census data to allow for the projection or forecasting of future populations.
+In these select cases, the applicant may rely on a population forecasting tool that has been developed by the Department in Microsoft Excel to assist in population forecasting.3 The tool summarizes dynamic ranges of U.S. Census Bureau population data by county and supports the regression of exponential and linear growth type models to the county census data to allow for the projection or forecasting of future populations.
 In addition, the spreadsheet tool allows for the development of exponential and linear population growth rate models based on user input population data.
 Forecasting conducted with this tool is only appropriate as a means of last resort and should not be used for communities where specific data and/or population and demographic studies already exist.
-The tool may also be useful directly to Department staff as a means of roughly verifying the population forecasts made by an applicant, allowing Department staff the opportunity to "double check" a proposed growth rate or population forecast.
+The tool may also be useful directly to Department staff as a means of roughly evaluating whether the applicant's population forecasts are reasonable.

-&lt;sup>2 The 'Population Projection within the Planning Horizon' section of the RAFN handbook was prepared in conjunction with and under the review of Don Reading, Ph.D., a consulting economist with Ben Johnson Associates, Inc.
+2 The 'Population Projection within the Planning Horizon' section of the RAFN handbook was prepared in conjunction with and under the review of Don Reading, Ph.D., a consulting economist with Ben Johnson Associates, Inc.

 For communities starting from zero or a very small base population, the method of relying on historical or analogous growth rates may not be applicable.
-In these instances, reliable growth or build-out projections provided by the applicant may be considered by the Department.
+In these instances, the Department may consider reliable growth or build-out projections provided by the applicant.